ker0olos/might-cli/README.md

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)

-run `npx might -h` to see additional information, like how to run specific tests and skip the rest.
+#### run `npx might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, and how to control the amount of parallel tests.

 ---